-From our inception, we have worked in close partnership with:
+From Our Inception, we have worked in close relationship with:

 It is our belief that offering those with cancer, as well as their support person, some time out of the spin of life dealing with cancer, a time to re-centre, to reflect on life, and to learn practices that promote health and well-being for anyone will help them find healing in their life.

 Jeanne has been a permanent resident in Haliburton since 1991 and a seasonal resident in this area since 1962.
 She recently retired from the position of Minden Hills Councillor and was the past Warden of Haliburton County.